UPDATE: A Guide to Researching the Albanian Legal System

 The Constitutional Court is an independent body and separate from all branches of government.
 It is composed of nine members, appointed by the President of the Republic with the consent of the Parliament.
 They are appointed for nine-year terms and do not have the right to be reappointed.

-The Constitutional Court interprets the compatibility of international agreements with the mandates of the Constitution prior to their ratification; verifies compliance with the Constitution in legislative acts passed by local, regional and central government bodies; and adjudicates individual citizens’ claims of constitutional right violations.
+The Constitutional Court interprets the compatibility of international agreements with the mandates of the Constitution prior to their ratification; verifies compliance with the Constitution in legislative acts passed by local, regional and central government bodies; and adjudicates individual citizens claims of constitutional rights breaches and violations.

-Judicial review by the Constitutional Court may be requested by the President of the Republic, the Prime Minister, 1/5 of Parliament’s members, the Head of High State Control as well as any lower court.
+Judicial review by the Constitutional Court may be requested upon petitions submitted by the President of the Republic, the Prime Minister, 1/5th of Parliaments members, the Head of High State Control as well as any lower court.
 When constitutional issues arise during lower court proceedings, the Constitutional Court accepts interlocutory appeals to determine the constitutionality of that issue.
-The Court’s decisions are final and binding.
+The Courts decisions are final and binding.

 The High Council of Justice is composed of 15 members: the President of the Republic, who chairs the High Council of Justice, the Chief Justice of the Supreme Court, the Minister of Justice, three members elected by the Assembly, and nine judges from any level in the court system who are elected by the National Judicial Conference.